jdcloudcom/en/documentation/Database-and-Cache-Service/TiDB-Service/Operation-Guide/Instance/Delete-Instance.md

 Depending on your business changes, you can manually delete the instance whose billing type is pay by configuration.

 ## Precautions
-- The operation of deleting can only be performed when the instance status is “running”.
+- The operation of deleting can only be performed when the instance status is "running".
 - If the instance is deleted, all read-only instances under this instance and backup will be deleted synchronously.

 ## Operation Steps